Malaysian Bahá’í News/Volume 7/Issue 3/Text

 Sally Liddell, a BOAC crew member from the United Kingdom also stopped off at the Bahá’í Centre to say hello to the friends, and Angus Trent our pilot friend from Hawaii,

-was delighted to be back for a few days while on a trip this way.
+Persian delegates to the Sapporo Conference with Singapore friends at the Bahá’í Centre, Singapore.
+[Page 6]was delighted to be back for a few days while on a trip this way.

 A Vietnamese student Nguyen Huu Nanh passed through Singapore enroute to his home after having completed his studies in New Zealand from where he brought news of one of Singapore’s most active early believers, Mrs. Mary Robinson now resident in Christchurch.
 Mary had the great bounty of attending the Oceanic Conference in Fiji where she met many friends of pre ’64 days and there was much talking done!
 She sent her love to all the friends this way, and was thrilled to learn about the National Assembly being established next year.
 Mary was an active worker in the days when Singapore had only one assembly.

-A new addition to the youth community is lovely Anna Catharina Falle, I6 year old daughter of the new British High Commissioner to Singapore.
+A new addition to the youth community is lovely Anna Catharina Falle, 16 year old daughter of the new British High Commissioner to Singapore.
 Anna became a Bahá’í in England just over a year ago, and was an active member of the community in Denmark where she lived for sometime.

-Conferences — Conferences —- Conferences
+Conferences — Conferences — Conferences[edit]

-The NTC newsletter reported: "When NSA announced that Singapore had to hold three conferences in September, there was great astonishment among the members.
-To get one conference going with appropriate attendance was difficult enough —— but three!
+The NTC newsletter reported: “When NSA announced that Singapore had to hold three conferences in September, there was great astonishment among the members.
+To get one conference going with appropriate attendance was difficult enough — but three!

-held theirs at the Centre just at the time when Counsellor Florence Mayberry was visiting.
+However, the three were held: And each was a special one — City and Katong jointly held theirs at the Centre just at the time when Counsellor Florence Mayberry was visiting.
 Everyone was happy to have the privilege of meeting such a charming and distinguished Bahá’í whose stories inspired them no end.
 Also present were Dr. John Fozdar from Sarawak and Dr. and Mrs. Gibson from Vietnam and Malaysia.

 LSA Serangoon held their conference at their own Centre at Cowdray Avenue and commemorated World Peace Day at the same time.
 There was much fun and laughter as the conference ended with a quiz.
 Les Hopper from the States and Jim Shields from Ireland added a special flavour to the proceedings.